Lorenzo Ruiz Academy: Lorenzo Ruiz Academy

 With the parish already established and organized, Fr.
 Antonio also felt the importance of evangelizing the youth.
 With this in mind, he devoted all his efforts to this cause.
 He felt the need to give them a genuine and strong Christian formation.
 To achieve this goal, he thought of putting up a school.

 As expected, he faced a myriad of difficulties and problems.
 Nonetheless, Father Antonio was determined to go ahead with his plan and have it materialized.
 His efforts paid off and on July 14, 1946, the Apostolic Nuncio Msgr.
 Guillermo Piani inaugurated the school under the name of Crusader's Academy, which was later changed to its present name Lorenzo Ruiz Academy in honor of St. Lorenzo Ruiz, the first canonized Filipino-Chinese Martyr, who also served in this parish.

 Directors who have devoted their energies working for the formation of the youth in our school are Fr.
 Antonio Garcia, O.P.- Founder; Fr.
 Juan Fernandez, O.P.; Fr.
 Fabian Vela, O.P.; Fr.
 Juan Lera, O.P.; Fr.
 Dionisio Cabezon, O.P.; Fr.
 Florencio Testera, O.P.; and present Director Fr.
 Jerome Wu, O.P.

 Curricula

 K-12 Basic Education System

 Since school year 2015–2016, the school complies with the K-12 Basic Education Curriculum implemented by the Department of Education and is now effective for all levels in Kindergarten, Elementary, High School departments.
-Additional senior high school year levels Grade 11 and Grade 12 will start in June 2016 and June 2017, respectively.
+Additional senior high school year levels Grade 11 and Grade 12 started in June 2016 and June 2017, respectively.